Addressing harm in distant water fishing: a case study from Liberia

 In order to demonstrate strong willingness to improve its behavior, Cameroon has engaged in certain actions with the aim to meet some international transparency requirements such as publicizing its list of fishing licenses on the ministry’s website.
 One of these actions could be seen in the revision of Cameroon’s fishing law to meet higher international fisheries governance standards.
 Some principles of the Port State Measure Agreement (PSMA), such as equipping fishing vessels with geo-localization devices and the possibility of institutionalizing an on-board observer program, have been enshrined in domestic law.

-In 2023 and 2024, the Ministry of Livestock, Fisheries and Animal Industries (MINEPIA) published its fishing license list as strongly recommended by a non-governmental organization (NGO), the Environmental Justice Foundation (EJF), which has a proven track record in aspects related to transparency and fisheries governance.
+In 2023 and 2024, the Ministry of Livestock, Fisheries and Animal Industries (MINEPIA) published its fishing license list as strongly recommended by a non-governmental organization (NGO), Environmental Justice Foundation (EJF), which has a proven track record in aspects related to transparency and fisheries governance.
 This publication brought to light 38 fishing licenses issued in 2023 and 39 fishing licenses issued in 2024.
 The state authority affirms that it is “opting for transparency in the management of fishing activities, monitoring, control and surveillance of its vessels and improving the traceability of fishery products”.
 The 2023 list was further published on the FAO Global record, a single access point for information on vessels as illustrated in the figure below:

 Equally important is bringing out of the shadows the process of vessel registration in Cameroon which is carried out by the Ministry of Transport (MINT).
 This administration has shown some willingness towards improving things and will be engaged in the development of a digital system.
 This will enhance traceability and proper monitoring of Cameroon’s fishing fleet, especially IUU fishing fleet flying the country’s flag and operating outside Cameroon’s jurisdiction.